Study sets, textbooks, questions

 This response is open ended and will encourage the patient to further discuss feelings of anxiety or sadness about the diagnosis.
 Patients with esophageal cancer have a low survival rate, so the response "You may have quite a few years still left to live" is misleading.
 The response beginning, "Thinking about dying" indicates that the nurse is not open to discussing the patient's fears of dying.
 The response beginning, "It is important that you be realistic" discourages the patient from feeling hopeful, which is important to patients with any life-threatening diagnosis.

-Which information will the nurse include for a patient with newly diagnosed gastroesophageal reflux disease (GERD)?
+12. Which information will the nurse provide for a patient with newly diagnosed gastroesophageal reflux disease (GERD)?

 a.
 "Peppermint tea may reduce your symptoms."

 b.
 "Keep the head of your bed elevated on blocks."

 c.
 "You should avoid eating between meals to reduce acid secretion."